Prostitution in Bangladesh: Methods and techniques of trafficking

 The Constitution states that each individual is entitled to choose his/her own profession/occupation or trade.
 Taking advantage of the vulnerability of the poverty-stricken or opportunity seeking people, traffickers either coerce, entice, lure or sell minors and other gullible persons into prostitution.
 They make them execute affidavits in front of false magistrates/impersonators stating that they have gone into prostitution of their own volition and they are over 18 years old.

 Forms of trafficking include fake marriages, sale by parents to "uncles" offering jobs, auctions to brothel owners or farmers, and abduction.
 Traffickers and procurers pose as prospective husbands to impoverished families.
 They take the girls away and sell them into prostitution.
 A large number of "brides" have been collected in this manner and brought as a group to Pakistan where they are handed over to local traffickers.

 Coalition Against Trafficking in Women – Bangladesh, which comprises 40 organisations, is working on this issue.

+Red-light areas

+Although professional sex work is legally permitted in Bangladesh, to regulate it, sex workers must register their names and are restricted to living in designated areas.
+These residential areas are referred to as Notipara, Beshyapara, or Nishiddho Palli (forbidden zones).
+Currently, there are 14 government-approved registered brothels or red-light districts in Bangladesh.
+Of these, 7 are in the Dhaka Division, 6 in the Khulna Division, and 1 in the Barisal Division.
+Daulatdia red-light district, Kandu Patti, Tanbazar red-light district, Sandhyabazar red-light district, and Ganginapara red-light district, along with the now-defunct red-light district in Chittagong's Sadarghat, are some of the well-known red-light areas in Bangladesh.
+During the 2020 lockdown caused by the coronavirus in Bangladesh, the government provided food and financial aid to 11 of these red-light districts, although it was deemed insufficient.